ecoacoustics/metadata-standard/cli.md

 - their job systems are not[^1] interactive
 - their job systems are not graphical
-   - you can't _show_ images (but you can _save_ thhem for later)
+   - you can't _show_ images (but you can _save_ them for later)
    - you can't run your analyses step by step
 - they tend to be highly parallelizable
-- they tend to be file based - they have a shared netowrk storage system that all jobs can access
+- they tend to be file based - they have a shared network storage system that all jobs can access

 So what are we to do?